dotlang/language/Enhancements.md

 data structure can be even empty. so if in Circle we want to call `f(Shape)` if we call it like `f(@Shape(x))` and f calls `g(Shape)` and we have `g(Circle)` the g(shape) will be called. but if we call it like `f(x)` where x is of type circle, g(circle) will be called.

-? - can we have mixin/trait/role in struc-oriented?
+N - can we have mixin/trait/role in struc-oriented?

-? - now inverse to the initial 'everything is an object' we have 'nothing is an object' :-)
+N - now inverse to the initial 'everything is an object' we have 'nothing is an object' :-)

-? - if function has only one input, providing parameter name when calling it is not meaningful.
+Y - if function has only one input, providing parameter name when calling it is not meaningful.

-? - we can say fields starting with `_` are internal fields of struct. and functions that define that struct as `this` have access to those fields. but what if function needs access to internal fields of two structs? if function input starts with `_` function has access to internal fields of that argument.
+Y - we can say fields starting with `_` are internal fields of struct. and functions that define that struct as `this` have access to those fields. but what if function needs access to internal fields of two structs? if function input starts with `_` function has access to internal fields of that argument.

-? - how can we implement strategy pattern in struct-oriented? strategy? function pointer can helpful. but what if strategy has a state or multiple methods? null? clojure has nil. facade? define `struct s1: s_old` and define all methods you need on s1.
+N - how can we implement strategy pattern in struct-oriented? strategy? function pointer can helpful. but what if strategy has a state or multiple methods? null? clojure has nil. facade? define `struct s1: s_old` and define all methods you need on s1.
 16 of 23 design patterns are not needed in lisp or dylan: http://www.norvig.com/design-patterns/img010.gif

-? - to organize functions:
+N - to organize functions:
 we can define a flat file hierarchy each file representing a module. and prefix module name to function and structs.
 `prefix.element_name` - prefix cannot map to a directory because then finding definition of element will be hard. we need to have an easy mechanism to find definition of a function.